franRappazzini/PayPeer/README.md

 ## 💡 Why This Matters

-Centralized crypto-fiat ramps often require invasive KYC, are limited by borders, and subject to government control or surveillance.
+Centralized crypto-FIAT ramps often require invasive KYC, are limited by borders, and subject to government control or surveillance.
 This project flips that model by offering:

 - Unrestricted global access
 - User-controlled privacy